 It also has good amounts of many B-complex vitamins such as folate, vitamin-B6 (pyridoxine), and riboflavin.
 100 g fresh leaves offer 140 µg or 35% of folates.
 This vitamin is one of the essential compounds for DNA production and growth.

 Moreover, folate deficiency in during very early stages of pregnancy might results in the neural tube defects in the newborn baby.
 Anticipating and pregnant women are, therefore, advised to include a lot of fresh greens in their diet to help prevent neural tube defects in the offspring.

 Maintains blood pressure

 Additionally, the free radicals in your body damage your skin, thereby causing pre-mature ageing.
 These free radicals are destroyed by the antioxidants in Basella.
-So, when you eat spinach regularly, you will maintain your skin and slow down age related degeneration, making your skin look younger and rejuvenated.
+So, when you eat spinach regularly, you will keep up your skin and slow down age related degeneration, making your skin look younger and rejuvenated.

 Relaxes the Body

-Also, it contains tremendous amounts of zinc and magnesium.
+Also, it has tremendous amounts of zinc and magnesium.
 This enables you to sleep better at night, making way for more effective healing.
 Magnesium helps in replenishing your lost energy within seconds.
-A good quality sleep rests your tired eyes, thus relaxing your body as a whole.
+A good quality sleep rests your tired eyes, thus relaxing your body.